Clinical & Counseling Psychology

 Amount of Education Required for Careers Related to Clinical & Counseling Psychology

 Some degrees associated with clinical psychology may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|